 - Excessive exposure.
 From health care to cleaning roles, immigrants are overrepresented in frontline positions, amplifying their exposure to the virus.

 - Economic vulnerability.
-Immigrants are also overrepresented in industries like retail and hospitality, which have had to lay off and furlough large numbers of employees, further exacerbating the pandemic’s economic toll on a community that oftentimes earns lower wages than native-born U.S. citizens.
+Immigrants are also overrepresented in industries like retail and hospitality, which have had to lay off and furlough large numbers of employees.
+This has further exacerbated the pandemic’s economic toll on a community that oftentimes earns lower wages than native-born U.S. citizens.

 - Lack of access to safety-nets and benefits.
 Many, because of their immigration status, are not entitled to unemployment insurance and do not have access to federal relief programs.